fljubic-old/Youtube-downloader/readme.md

 then gives you the option to convert those to mp3

-I made this program just because I needed to make so I could download *Computer Science Crash Course* from youtube
+I made this program just because I needed to make so I could download a playlist from youtube.
 It wasn't really made with the intention to be shared, but I thought it might help someone out.
 Feel free to ask me any questions about the project!
 Also, I didn't make the libraries and don't take any credit for them,